 - See a GP or dietitian if you’re suffering from the common symptoms of lactose intolerance.
 They can help confirm lactose intolerance and give you advice to reduce symptoms and discomfort.

 - If you're lactose intolerant, you don't need to eliminate lactose-containing foods entirely.
-These are important sources of calcium and other nutrients.
+These are important sources of calcium, protein and other nutrients.
 Learn which foods and in which quantities you can tolerate without triggering symptoms.

 - There are plenty of lactose-free or dairy-free options, which provide alternative sources of nutrients if you're lactose intolerant.